mvandevander/Fast-Resizer/README.md

 # Fast-Resizer
-A reasonably fast job-threaded jpeg resizer script for PowerShell.
+A reasonably fast (~33ms per image) job-threaded jpeg resizer script for PowerShell.

 ## What it does